 route means those parts of the railways network and associated infrastructure to which this Code applies, and includes part of a route;

-route section has the meaning given to it in Schedule 2.
+route section means the sections of the railways network into which the network is divided for management and costing purposes;

 TPI Railway and Port Agreement has the meaning given to the term “the Agreement” in the Railway and Port (The Pilbara Infrastructure Pty Ltd) Agreement Act 2004 section 3.

 [Section 3 amended in Gazette 23 Jul 2004 p.
-2989; amended by No. 77 of 2004 s.
+2989; 23 Jun 2009 p.
+2409; amended by No. 77 of 2004 s.
 11.]

+4A.
+Parties have option to negotiate agreements outside this Code

+(1) To avoid doubt it is declared to be the case that —

+(a) the parties concerned may choose whether negotiations for an agreement for access are carried on under this Code or otherwise; and

+(b) if the parties choose to negotiate an agreement for access otherwise than under this Code, nothing in this Code applies to or in relation to the negotiations or any resulting agreement; and

+(c) in particular, without limiting paragraph (b), a Part 5 instrument, as defined in section 40(3), is not to be taken into account in determining the rights, powers, duties and remedies of parties to negotiations carried on or an agreement made otherwise than under this Code, except to the extent that the parties concerned agree otherwise.

+(2) The enactment of subsection (1) by the Railways (Access) Amendment Code 2009 section 5 is not to be taken as showing that this Code did not have the same effect before the commencement of that section as it has by operation of that subsection.

+[Section 4A inserted in Gazette 23 Jun 2009 p.
+2410.]

 4. Other laws not affected

 Nothing in this Code is to be read as affecting the operation of any other written law.